Get Mixing with Fall Cocktails

 Pair that with Samosas, Vada Pav or Sexy Fries and you’ve got yourself the perfect combination.

-For more flavors of fall, pop on over to 31st Union where you’ll find The McQueen created by Bar Manager Candace Henne.
+For more flavors of fall, Bar Manager Candace Henne behind former 31st Union recommends The McQueen.
 The ingredients are Mezcal, blended scotch, honey-peppercorn syrup, and orange bitters.4.
 Its smokiness along side the honey can spark up fall nostalgia as well as its color being that of fallen leaves.
-Think sweet campfire.
-You can always count on 31st Union to serve up the very best sustainable and seasonal flavors!
+Get mixing to your liking!
+Think sweet campfire while you and guests are sipping.

 ON TREND: Back to the Basics!
 “Nose Dive’s head mixologist Walker Pickering notes that “a cocktail is lot like a relationship—the less complicated it is, the more enjoyable it will be.”
 Lately, he’s been focusing on using oils of fruit rinds instead of juice, which elevate drinks with flavor and smell simultaneously, while eliminating the need for an extra liquefied ingredient.
 Plus, the end result is a fresh, aromatic taste.”
 Read more in Vogue.

 Become the designated Bay Meadows block mixologist and host your own garden cocktail party with one of these 3 recipes: